revaturelabs/interviewquestions/Python/Python-Datatypes/Number.md

  3.complex:

- - In this data type we can store complex values.
+ - In this data type, we can store complex values.

 **Example** :